Young European Federalists: History

 Since the 2000s, JEF Europe has worked a lot on institutional issues calling for a European federal constitution and a more democratic Europe.
-Another major area of interest for JEF is the defense of human rights and the respect of the state of law especially with a yearly Belarus action since 2006.
+Another major area of interest for JEF is the defence of human rights and the respect of the state of law, especially with a yearly Belarus action since 2006.

 Goals

 According to its statutes, JEF is a non-partisan and non-denominational European NGO.
 It advocates for a united Europe with a federal structure.
 At the centre of JEF's political program is the demand for a federal constitution for Europe, whose core element is a two-chamber Parliament (consisting of a directly elected chamber and a chamber of states).
 Hereby, JEF insists on the subsidiarity principle as a form of decentralized distribution of powers.
 Another key element is the demand for a unified foreign and security policy of the European Union.
 JEF is committed to comprehensive reform of the EU towards more democracy, participation, transparency, efficiency and sustainability.
 In addition to the policy objectives, the organisation tries in particular to promote European awareness among young people and encourage civic activism.